sammysimmons/milestone4/README.md

 issue 3 - Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.

+issue 4 - in staging had to use the  command export DEVELOPMENT = TRUE to set the enviroment variable for the terminal to get the CSS styling to apply on testing

+issue 5 - was the wrong bootstrap templating i was pulling into my site was a different version to what i should have been using

 Mentor review - Overall positive feedback from my mentor, Jonathon he suggested Manual testing for css styling was done through the live preview port, in visual code.

+Additional feedback was the homepage services which you could add to basket were confusing when adding to basket as the image changes, so i have corrrected this to save any further confusion

 ## Device/Browser Testing